47dhiraj/Gatsby-Portfolio/src/projects/ecommerce_rest_api.md

 ### Ecommerce System

 **Ecommerce Web Application** is developed using React(both redux and hooks) at the frontend and Django Rest Framework for the Rest API at the backend.
+In this project, i have mainly contributed both as frontend and backend devloper.